kubernetes-sigs/cloud-provider-azure/site/content/en/contribute/issues-and-pull-requests-migration.md

 ## Pull request migration

-Basically we are migrating code from `k8s.io/legacy-cloud-providers/azure/` to `github.com/kubernetes-sigs/cloud-provider-azure/cloud-controller-manager/azureprovider`.
+Basically we have migrated code from `k8s.io/legacy-cloud-providers/azure/` to `github.com/sigs.k8s.io/cloud-provider-azure/pkg/provider`.

 The following steps describe how to port an existing PR from kubernetes repository to this repository.